aditya-jonn/DataMonitor/feature_methods/README.md

 ---

 ## Next Steps

-Once features are extracted, methods for measuring differences in the feature space can be applied to detect dataset drift.
+These models are implemented to support the preprocessing step of OOD and drift monitoring workflows, where images are converted into feature representations.
+Once the features are extracted, they can be used for detecting distributional shifts, monitoring drift, or performing downstream tasks.